andywer/webpack-blocks/docs/BLOCK-CREATION.md

 ## Basics

-A webpack block is *just a function* that returns a webpack config snippet and *requires no dependencies at all*.
+A webpack block is *just a function* that returns an update function and *requires no dependencies at all*.
+The update function takes a webpack configuration object and returns an updated version of this webpack configuration.

 Take the `babel6` webpack block for instance: